MK-Ware/Forensic-Tools/README.md

 firefox_scanner: use to parse Firefox profile  databases and can extract cookies, history, Google searches, downloads, and form history.
 Results are saved to a html table with background highlighting for easier reading.
 For more  details script name -h

 skype_scanner: use to parse Skype database.
 Can extract account details, contacts with their full details, call log, and messages.
 Results are saved to a html table with background highlighting for easier reading.
 For details, script name -h

+The common_methods.py file contains functions that are necessary for some scripts to work.